 Research with snake venom has shown that very little venom reaches the bloodstream if firm pressure is applied over the bitten area and the limb is immobilised.
 Pressure immobilisation first aid is currently recommended for most life-threatening venomous bites and stings in which the venom travels by the lymph system, for example, funnel-web spider bites, snake bites and blue ringed octopus and cone snail envenomations.

 Applying the pressure immobilisation technique (PIT)

-The pressure immobilisation technique (PIT) involves bandaging the limb that has been bitten and keeping it still using a splint.
+The pressure immobilisation technique (PIT) involves bandaging the limb that has been bitten and keeping it still using a splint or sling.
 To apply the pressure immobilisation technique:

 - Apply a broad pressure bandage (preferably an elasticised bandage, 10-15 cm wide) to the bite area.